Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Grazia Restaurant

 Authentic, traditional, and a true masterclass in Italian culture, Grazia is a must-visit Glen Iris dining destination.
-Using the freshest seasonal ingredients, this restaurant showcases recipes passed down through generations, enhanced for today’s tastes.
+Using the freshest seasonal ingredients, this Italian restaurant in Melbourne showcases recipes passed down through generations, enhanced for today’s tastes.
 The warm, heritage-listed venue boasts terrazzo floors, marble benches, atrium ceilings, and pendant lighting.

 Start with the cocktail ‘Monterosso,’ followed by housemade focaccia, Fior di zucca, grilled prawns with salsa verde, and classic vitello tonnato.
 Indulge in pastas like wild mushroom-filled tortellini and Roman-style pizzas, with hearty porchetta and decadent desserts to finish.